Contact and Collision

 std::cout<<"Contact frame: \n"<<contact.getContactFrame().e().transpose()<<std::endl;

-/// contact frame is transposed.
+/// the contact frame is transposed.

 std::cout<<"Contact impulse in the world frame: "<<contact.getContactFrame().e().transpose() * contact.getImpulse()->e()<<std::endl;